 Students should apply for an LSA Study Abroad Scholarship by the program deadlines listed above.

 Step one: Apply to your CGIS Study Abroad Program.
 Applications can be found through M-Compass.

 Step two: Complete the LSA Study Abroad Scholarship Application.
 Begin by completing the general application.
 When asked which scholarship program you are applying to, click the box or boxes that match your study abroad experiences.
 If you have previously completed the general application, simply update the application by checking the box for the appropriate study abroad program and resubmitting your general application.
 Do not uncheck any of the other boxes or change any of your previous responses.
 Remember: our application is not available through M-Compass and can only be accessed through the link below.

 Step three: Once the general application has been completed and submitted, you will then be directed to complete the conditional application that matches the type of scholarship you selected (either GIEU, GCC, Spring/Summer, or Fall/Winter/Academic Year).
 Complete and submit the appropriate conditional application for full consideration.

 Have general questions?
-View the short video below or follow this link for Study Abroad Frequently Asked Questions from the Office of Financial Aid.
+Follow this link to more information on financial aid for study abroad from the Office of Financial Aid.